 Here is how this pipeline works:

-3. wc -w: This command uses the wc command to count the number of words (-w) in the input.
+command to count the number of words (-w

 By combining these three commands into a pipeline, we can count the number of words in a file with just one command.
 Here’s an example of what the output might look like: